-Realistic Painting Technique: FREE ART LESSONS and essays on the issues surrounding Realistic Painting from its early history to the present by Contemporary American Artist and Photographer Howard David Johnson.
+Realistic Painting Style and Technique: A candid discussion and gallery with essays on the issues surrounding Realistic Painting from its early history to the present by Contemporary American Artist and Photographer Howard David Johnson whose illustrations of Mythology have been published all over the world by distinguished learning institutions and publishers including the Universities of Oxford and Cambridge.

 What EXACTLY is Realistic Painting?